 Scale-Out: Hadoop-based distributed systems.
 These are cost-effective and very effective for analy, but they are complex to maintain, and delegate many data-management tasks to the application layer.

-The best approach to support Adaptive Applications is delivered by a new generation of hybrid database management systems, that integrate the transactional and analytical workloads and make them easy to operate.
+The best approach to support Predictive Applications is delivered by a new generation of hybrid database management systems, that integrate the transactional and analytical workloads and make them easy to operate.
 Analyst firms Gartner and Forrester refer to these systems as HTAP and Translytical, respectively.

-The Adaptive Application Platform
+The Predictive Application Platform

 1. It needs to support fast data ingestion that can operate concurrently with the transactional and analytical processing driven by other applications on the platform.